Definition of String in C

 • Syntax : cp = strchr (str1, c);

-where str1 is string and c is character and cp is character pointer.
+where str1 is the string c is the character and cp is the character pointer.

 • Strset() function :

-• The strset funtion replaces the string with the given character.
+• The strset function replaces the string with the given character.

 • Syntax : strset (str1, ch);